kallies/backup-scripts/README.md

 and other things like MySQL dump.
 They are aiming on root servers most likely running on Debian GNU/Linux.

+For a more advanced usage you might want to use [duplicity](http://duplicity.nongnu.org/).

 MySQLdump.sh
 ------------
 Creates a dump from all MySQL databases on the host.
 Reads password from